“What is LinkedIn Career Premium, and is LinkedIn Premium worth it?” Have you ever asked yourself those questions?

 Make a Check-In Appointment with Yourself

 LinkedIn will email you a week before your free month expires.
-However, I’ve seen way too many posts in the LinkedIn Help Forum about emails that went to spam and people who didn’t see the email.
+However, I’ve seen too many posts in the LinkedIn Help Forum about those emails going to spam.

 You will probably want to keep Premium.
-Just know that once you start a billable month, LinkedIn won’t cancel your account until the start of the next month.
+Just know that LinkedIn won’t cancel your account once you start a billable month.

 If you want out, save yourself any out-of-pocket expense or hassle by canceling before your free month ends.